Pharo Cattle Company

 PCC genetics to Australia

-In the last 3 years Furracabad Station has purchased 5 of Pharo Cattle Company’s very best Angus bulls.
+Since 2016 Furracabad Station has purchased several of Pharo Cattle Company’s very best Angus and Heat-Tolerant Composite bulls.

 Since live bulls cannot be imported by Australia, they sent the bulls to collection centers in the US.
 They collect 5000 units of semen on every PCC bull.
 This is exported to Australia for use on their cows.